pivotal-cf/kiln/internal/acceptance/workflows/README.md

 ## TODO: add a contributor's guide

 ## List of first-class workflows we care about

-### Personas
+1. Human
+  - Update functionality in a Tile

+2. Robot
+  - Publish the Tile
+    - Fetch uncompiled releases
+    - Fetch compiled releases
+    - Run Tile unit tests
     - Build the Tile
+    - Outside-of-Kiln work here
+       - Create Pivnet Release
+       - Upload the Tile to Pivnet
+    - Publish Pivnet Release
+       - `kiln publish` updates Pivnet Release metadata to make it visible
+    - Create Release Notes
+      - Not Kiln: `git clone` release notes
+      - `kiln release-notes`
+      - Not Kiln: `git commit` release notes
+      - Not Kiln: `git push` release notes

+3. Both
-- Add a release to the Tile
+  - Build the Tile

-- Update a release in the Tile
+  - Update a release version in the Tile
   - Update the stemcell for a Tile
-- Update functionality in a Tile
-- Create release notes for a Tile

   - Update release notes for a Tile